Joe Chrest

-Joseph Chrest (born September 15, 1965) is an American academic and actor.
+Joseph Chrest (born May 26, 1963) is an American academic and actor.
 He has had roles in numerous films and television shows including 21 Jump Street, 22 Jump Street, Oldboy, Lee Daniels' The Butler, The Perfect Date, and as Ted Wheeler in Stranger Things.

 Early life and education

 Chrest was born and raised in St. Albans, West Virginia, where he attended St. Albans High School.
-In the late 1980s, he earned his master's degree in acting from Louisiana State University in Baton Rouge, Louisiana.
+He earned his undergraduate degree from Marshall University.
+In the late 1980s, he earned an MFA in acting from Louisiana State University in Baton Rouge, Louisiana.

 Career

-Chrest is also an adjunct professor at the School of Theatre in Louisiana State University's College of Music & Dramatic Arts.
+Chrest is an adjunct professor at the School of Theatre in Louisiana State University's College of Music & Dramatic Arts.
 He teaches a film acting class.
 Since 1992, he is a founding member of LSU's Swine Palace.